 But is popcorn safe for our dogs to eat?
 If so, what is the safest configuration or preparation style for dogs?
 Are there additional reservations we should harbor, or any special risks we should be aware of before tossing a handful to our dogs or puppies?
-In preparation for National Popcorn Day, which falls on Jan.
-19, let’s examine whether popcorn is okay for dogs to eat and in what ways it best suits them.
+Let’s examine whether popcorn is okay for dogs to eat and in what ways it best suits them.

 This is the question of the day, and the answer lies in the particular modes of preparation and in how it is served.
 In itself, and in moderate amounts, popcorn is an extremely healthy food, both for humans and dogs.
 Air-popped corn, so that the flakes, as individual units are called, has high nutritional value.
 Popcorn contains natural dietary fiber, which aids digestion by easing the movement of waste through the intestines.

 Popcorn also contains very small amounts of the B vitamins riboflavin and thiamine, both useful to visual apparatus, digestion, and maintaining energy levels.
 There’s really not enough of either to make a huge difference to your dog’s overall health or well-being, but neither are they harmful.
 Fresh and unseasoned popcorn is also a source of iron and protein.